Politique

-During the sixteenth and seventeenth centuries, politiques ([pɔlitik]) were those in a position of power who put the success and well-being of their state above all else.
-During the Wars of Religion, this included moderates of both religious faiths (Huguenots and Catholics) who held that only the restoration of a strong monarchy could save France from total collapse, as rulers would often overlook religious differences in order to have a strong country.
-References to individuals as politique often had a pejorative connotation of moral or religious indifference.
-The concept gained great currency after 1568 with the appearance of the radical Catholic League calling for the eradication of Protestantism in France, and by 1588 the politiques were seen by detractors as an organized group and treated as worse than heretics.
+During the sixteenth and seventeenth centuries, politiques ([pɔlitik]) were Western European statesmen who prioritized the strength of the state above all other organs of society, including religion.
+During the French Wars of Religion, this included moderates of both religious faiths (Huguenots and Catholics) who held that the country could only be saved by the restoration of a strong monarchy which rose above religious differences.
+The term politique often had a pejorative connotation of moral or religious indifference, especially after 1576 in contrast with the radical Catholic League calling for the eradication of Protestantism in France.
+By 1588, the politiques were seen by pious detractors as a faction more pernicious than heretics.
+Similar clashes emerged during the same period in the Netherlands and England.